davidianlandis/Conference-App-API-P4/README.md

 	Sessions were implemented by creating a new "Session" entity With both a data model (a sub-class of ndb.model) And a request/ response model
+		Data types for the models:
+			Date for date.
+			Integer for start time so it can be sorted numerically (24hr).
+			Integer for the data id since it creates/ stores integer ids for each entity.
+			The rest are strings since they could contain any kind of characters.
+			(Also included computed property - for the query problem (task 3b)).

 	The following endpoints were created for sessions:
 		1. createSession - creates a new session using the SessionForm model